The unmistakable Crested Tit, a charismatic inhabitant of mature pine forests.

 Both parents share the task of feeding the young with insects and spiders.
 The chicks fledge after about 18-22 days.
 The family group often stays together for some time after fledging.
 Crested Tits typically raise one brood per year.

-Vocalisations: Purring Trills
+Vocalisations: The Signature Purring Trill

 Conservation Status & Where to See Them